 Mark Hoppus really hopes that his former Blink 182 bandmate Tom Delonge carries out his hard work on UFOs and gets himself into space because it would be a “total bummer” if all of Tom’s research and work doesn’t let him go see for himself.

-Chatting with PEDESTRIAN.TV about the new project Simple Creatures with All Time Low‘s Alex Gaskarth, the conversation eventually turned to his former bandmate and newfound UFO-truther, Tom Delonge.
+Chatting with PEDESTRIAN.TV about the new project Simple Creatures with All Time Low‘s Alex Gaskarth (who are dropping their debut EP on March 29), the conversation eventually turned to his former bandmate and newfound UFO-truther, Tom Delonge.

 Despite not having spoken to Tom for a good couple of years, Mark tells us that there’s no “bad blood” between the two and that he truly hopes that Tom’s extensive research and devotion to proving that aliens do exist.